sluosapher/lenovo-ai-assistant-builder/README.md

 ***

 #### Source code
-Inside `src` folder you can find our released source code.
+The `src` folder contains our open-source UI components that power the SuperBuilder application interface.

-Currently we have our UI code released to public.
-Please follow our [UI source code instruction](src/superbuilderclient/README.md).
+To get started with the UI source code, refer to the [UI development guide](src/superbuilderclient/README.md) for setup instructions and development guidelines.

 #### Sample code
   This folder contains a sample application created using the SuperBuilder API service.
 We included sample projects built from `dotnet` , `Python` and `Go`.